bin-nuance-bat/project/firebase/README.md

 $ gsutil cors set cors.json gs://<PROJECT_ID>.appspot.com
 ```

 Note: The last command configures CORS to allow requests from any URL.
 This is useful for debugging purposes and running the front end locally but may not be desirable in production.
+You can modify `[cors.json](cors.json)` to allow specific domains if needed.

 ## Billing